Panasonic LX100 versus Sony RX100 II

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX100 II is notably smaller (22 percent) than the Panasonic LX100.
 Moreover, the RX100 II is markedly lighter (28 percent) than the LX100.
 In this context, it is worth noting that neither the LX100 nor the RX100 II are weather-sealed.

-The listed prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
+The price is, of course, an important factor in any camera decision.
+The listed launch prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
 The RX100 II was launched at a somewhat lower price (by 17 percent) than the LX100, which makes it more attractive for photographers on a tight budget.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
 Then, after the new model is out, very good deals can frequently be found on the pre-owned market.

 Of the two cameras under consideration, the Panasonic LX100 features a Four Thirds sensor and the Sony RX100 II an one-inch sensor.
 The sensor area in the RX100 II is 48 percent smaller.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 2.0 and 2.7.
 The sensor in the LX100 has a native 4:3 aspect ratio, while the one in the RX100 II offers a 3:2 aspect.